TempeHS/2024IST_Owen.L_Photosynthesis_Frolic/README.md

 </h1>

 # Photosynthesis Frolic
-**Photosynthisis** **Frolic** was a concept originally created by my multimedia partner **Van.** This was orignally supposed to be a 2D platformer pve game where would would get many different power ups.
-The audience for the game is Teens to provide a fast paced challange.
+**Photosynthesis** **Frolic** was a concept originally created by my multimedia partner **Van.** This was orignally supposed to be a 2D platformer PvE game where would would get many different power ups.
+The audience for the game is Teens to provide a fastly paced challenge.
 While not the exact same as the original idea the core concepts were still implemented
  # Table Of Contents
-(Dosen't Work)<p>
+(Doesn't Work)<p>
 1. [Overview](https://github.com/TempeHS/1#2024IST_Owen.L_?tab=readme-ov-file#overview)
 2. [Walkthrough](https://github.com/TempeHS/1#2024IST_Owen.L_?tab=readme-ov-file#walkthrough)
 3. [Tutorials](https://github.com/TempeHS/1#2024IST_Owen.L_?tab=readme-ov-file#tutorials)